joolstorrentecalo/gitlab-foss/doc/user/profile/index.md

 1. Select **Update profile settings**.

 ## Set your current status

+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/56649) in GitLab 13.10, users can schedule the clearing of their status.

 You can provide a custom status message for your user profile along with an emoji that describes it.
 This may be helpful when you are out of office or otherwise not available.